nihalpasham/rustBoot-book/src/usage/rpi4.md

 - copy all of (system partition's) contents to sd card's ext2/3/4 partition using the `cp` command.

 > Note:
-> - the above method only works on linux or macOS.
+> - this method only works on linux or macOS and does not work on WSL2.
 > - all symbolic links need to be copied.
 If required you can create symbolic links using `ln` command.
 Here' an example that creates a symbolic link called `sbin` to `usr/bin`
 > ```powershell
 > ln -s usr/sbin sbin
 > ```

-### UART communication:
+### 🚌 &nbsp; UART communication:
 rustBoot will output boot-logs via the raspberry-pi 4's UART interface.
 These logs can be sent to a host computer (i.e. laptop/desktop).

 We'll need extra hardware for this: